fbpx

 Thumbs up

-Of course, whilst your job management software already makes it far easier to collect the basic data you need from customers, you’re probably well aware that there’s room to improve, especially if you’re taking on new, larger types of work, which can bring new challenges.
+Of course, your job management software already makes it far easier to collect the essential data you need from customers.
+But you’re probably well aware that there’s room to improve.
+And the same if you’re taking on new, larger types of work, which can bring new challenges.

-Besides, not every job is the same, and as you grow, the needs of job can get more specialised.
-This means it makes less sense to have a generic “one-form-fits-all” approach.
+Besides, not every job is the same, and as you grow, the needs of a job can get more specialised.
+This means having a generic “one-form-fits-all” approach makes less sense.

-Fortunately, that’s where customisation comes in, not only as a way to improve how your engineers do their admin, but to take the way you create, share, and use the professional forms and certificates you need, to entirely new heights as well!
+Fortunately, that’s where customisation comes in.
+Not only to improve how your engineers do their admin but to take the way you create, share, and use the professional forms and certificates you need to new heights!

 New call-to-action